 The study of emotions helps evaluate the psychological and physiological impact of makeup.
-Several methodologies are employed based on the product
+Several methodologies are employed based on the product type, consumer profile, and claim to be validated:

-• Physiological measurements to analyze the emotional impact of makeup on the body.

-• Subjective and cognitive evaluation to collect user perceptions and experiences.
+- Expressive and behavioral analysis to measure spontaneous reactions. - Physiological measurements to analyze the emotional impact of makeup on the body. - Subjective and cognitive evaluation to collect user perceptions and experiences.